august21st/game/august21-event/project/assets/21st_august_monument/README.md

-# short_assault_rifle.blend
+# 21st_august_monument.blend

-This model (short_assault_rifle.blend) is a modified version based on the original work by [Bushi](https://discord.com/users/820207190169878550), with permission from the owner to use, reproduce and modify as seen fit.
+This model (21st_august_monument.blend) is a modified version based on the original work by [Zubigri](https://www.youtube.com/@terentovevev), with permission from the owner to use, reproduce and modify as seen fit.
 This model is released freely the into the [public domain](https://en.wikipedia.org/wiki/Public_domain).

 ### Attribution:
-- Original model and textures by [Bushi](https://discord.com/users/820207190169878550).
+- Original model and textures by [Zubigri](https://www.youtube.com/@terentovevev).
 - Modifications and adaptations by Zekiah-A.

 ### Disclaimer: